-Prerequisite: MUS-1231 or permission of instructor. \Required concurrent enrollment with MUS-1052 & MUS-1062.
-Music Theory II is a continuation of Music Theory I, with continued study of nonharmonic tones, figured bass, and continuation of study of musical.
-This course should be taken concurrently with Keyboard Harmony II and Ear Training II.
+Prerequisite: MUS-1231 or permission of instructor.
+Required concurrent enrollment with MUS-1052 & MUS-1062.
+Music Theory II is a continuation of Music Theory I, with continued study of nonharmonic tones, figured bass and the musical.

-MUS-2013 Jazz/Contemporary Music Theory III 3 credits
+MUS-2013 Jazz/Contemporary Music Theory III

-Prerequisite: MUS-1231 and MUS-1232 or permission of instructor. \Required concurrent enrollment with MUS-2111 & MUS-2211.
+Prerequisite: MUS-1231 and MUS-1232 or permission of instructor.
+Required concurrent enrollment with MUS-2111 & MUS-2211.

 Following two semesters of traditional music theory, students who choose to study jazz/contemporary theory will build from the traditional foundation of music theory but will focus on advanced aspects of the jazz/contemporary idiom.
 Emphasis is placed on the use of standard notation combined with chord symbols in a "lead sheet" format.
 Composition will be a core ingredient of the course.
 This will allow the analysis of melody, harmony, rhythm, form and sound to be explored in a personal and creative way.
 Several techniques for jazz/contemporary composition will be covered in addition to the study of many classic jazz/contemporary performers.
-This course should be taken concurrently with Jazz/Contemporary Keyboard III and Jazz/Contemporary Ear Training III